tmroyal/OptionSetter.js/README.md

 }
 ```

+Note: if a default is provided, required has no effect because there will be a value no matter
+if provided or not.

 #### sourceName (string)

-The property name in the `optionsObject` to find the specified value.
+The property name in the `optionsObject` holding the required value.

-If there is to be a difference between the property name in the `optionsObject` and the `setObject`, use
+If the property names refering to the same item in the `optionsObject` and the `setObject` will be different,
-the desired `setObject` name as the property name in the `defaultsObject` and set the `sourceName` property
+the property name to use on the `setObject` is the same as the property used in the `defaultsObject`,
-to the property name in the `optionsObject`.
+and the property name from the `optionsObject` should be set by the `sourceName` property.

 Example: